-Using the idea of Combination of Mechanisms, we will analyse the beam and sway modes separately, and then combine them in various ways to achieve a solution.
+Using the idea of Combination of Mechanisms, we will analyse the beam and sway mechanisms separately, and then combine them in various ways to achieve a solution.

-Beam Collapse Mode:
+Beam Collapse Mechanism:

-Notice that, as previously mentioned, we must take the plastic hinge at joint C to be in the column which has the smaller $M_p$ .
+Notice that, as previously mentioned, we must take the plastic hinge at joint C to be in the column which has the smaller $M_P$ .
 Applying the virtual work equation: